 Study 1.
 Evaluation of nitrogen and water use efficiencies on corn hybrids with and without drought tolerance in irrigated and dryland production systems

+Nitrogen and water use efficiency as influenced by maize hybrid and irrigation

 1.1 Introduction

 The drought experienced by the United States in 2012 was the most severe and extensive drought in the past 25 years (USDA-ERS, 2012).
 Much of the Great Plains are still experiencing extreme to exceptional drought (Fuchs, 2013).
-Despite the 2012 drought, corn (Zea mays L.) growers in the United States produced 10,780,296,000 bushels of corn grain with an estimated average grain yield of 123.4 bushels per acre (USDA-NASS, 2013).
+Despite the 2012 drought, maize (Zea mays L.) growers in the United States produced 10,780,296,000 bushels of corn grain with an estimated average grain yield of 123.4 bushels per acre (USDA-NASS, 2013).
 In comparison, average grain yield in 2011, without the effect of drought, was 147.2 bushels per acre and total production was 13 percent higher than in 2012 (USDA-NASS, 2013).
 The devastation of the 2012 drought may have a dramatic impact on animal feed supply and retail food prices in 2013 (USDA-ERS, 2012).
-On January 9, 2013, the USDA had declared 597 counties in 14 states primary natural disaster areas due to drought (USDA, 2013) resulting in over $14 billion in crop insurance indemnity payments calculated by the Congressional Budget Office (CBO, 2013).
+On January 9, 2013, the USDA declared 597 counties in 14 states primary natural disaster areas due to drought (USDA, 2013) resulting in over $14 billion in crop insurance indemnity payments calculated by the Congressional Budget Office (CBO, 2013).

-Variability in precipitation is a normal part of the North American climate, but many dryland corn producers are vulnerable to sometimes catastrophic losses due to untimely drought conditions during the growing season.
+Variability in precipitation is a normal part of the North American climate, but many dryland corn producers are vulnerable to catastrophic losses due to untimely drought conditions during the growing season.
 Irrigation offers one management tool which can minimize the impact of drought conditions.
 However, the largest groundwater reserve in the High Plains, the Ogallala aquifer, has been depleted over the past several decades due to over irrigation (Peterson and Ding, 2005) and has caused many producers to return to dryland production practices.
 If the current drought persists, this may be a growing trend across much of the Corn Belt.

 In a review, Hatfield et al. (2011) explains how climate change will have an impact on agricultural systems over the next 30 years.
-The authors explain that the interaction of water stress and high temperatures during grain set and pollination could be quite damaging to crop production and food security.
+They explain that the interaction of water stress and high temperatures during grain set and pollination could be quite damaging to crop production and food security.
 As a challenge to agronomists, the authors conclude a need to couple physiological responses with genetic traits to provide an opportunity for better cropping systems to manage seasonal variability in precipitation (Hatfield et al., 2011).

 1.1.1 The Role of Water in the Plant

 Water is used in many facets of a plant’s life cycle.
 Most notably, water is used as a reactant in photosynthesis which supports plant growth.
 Water is absorbed from the soil by roots and can transport dissolved nutrients throughout the plant.
 Water pressure, called turgor, is the structural support for plant tissues.
 Plants can control the opening and closing of the stomata, through which water vapor is exchanged with atmospheric carbon dioxide, in response to environmental conditions such as temperature and relative humidity.
-The carbon dioxide is used to produce sugars and proteins that provide protection to the plant under stress and can be important in heat stress response among other functions.
+Carbon dioxide is used to produce sugars and proteins that provide protection to the plant under stress and can be important in heat stress response.
 The stomata also release water vapor, which increases transpiration (the movement of water through the leaves), cooling the plant through evaporation.
 In response to drought, plants may keep the stomata closed in an effort to conserve water, but this also results in decreasing the supply of carbon dioxide, effectively starving the plant of sugars and depriving the plant of the cooling effects of transpiration.
 The interaction of physiological responses to heat and drought are a subject of current research.